 After a few attempts, I realized that the “magic” to writing a great blog post could be broken down into a few steps.
 And this process bears a slight resemblance to Bruno Mars’ creative process.
 Stay with me on this.

-6 Steps of the Writing Process for Blogs
+6 Steps of the Blog Writing Process

 Bruno Mars is a Grammy-winning singer/songwriter whose records sell millions of copies.
 He spends months perfecting each song, which is why it takes him years to pull together a new album.
 Your blog post won’t take nearly as long, but you probably won’t knock it out in one sitting.